Resultados de Búsqueda

 - Mother and Baby Programs | Nemaha County Community Health Services

 Nemaha County Community Health Services is passionate about serving the mothers and babies in Nemaha County.
 We have several mother and baby programs, many of them free.
 Check out what we can do for our new parents!
 Mother and Baby Programs Breastfeeding In cooperation with Sabetha Community Hospital, we offer a free breastfeeding clinic in our office to help new moms and babies as they start their breastfeeding journey.
 Our breastfeeding counselors offers consults in the hospital and by appointment in our office.
 This service is available for all moms in Nemaha County, free of charge.
 Learn More Home Visits We offer free home visiting services to expecting or new parents who reside in Nemaha County.
 Parents receive a variety of educational materials, a sleep sack, and the opportunity to visit one on one with our maternal child health nurse and have any questions answered.
 There is no income requirement and no fee.
 This service is available to all pre- and post-natal moms in Nemaha County.
-Learn More Education Every baby deserves the chance to have the very best start.
-We can provide you with resources to help you be the best parent you can be.
-We also have a wide variety of partner organizations for referrals should you need a little extra help.
-Want more information?
+Learn More Little Nest Family Resource Bank The Little Nest Family Resource Bank is a program of NCCHS dedicated to supporting families with young children by providing essential items such as diapers, wipes, and other basic needs.
+Our goal is to ensure every child has a safe and healthy start while easing the financial burden on caregivers.
+Through the generosity of our community, we are able to offer these resources and welcome donations to help us continue serving local families.
+Learn More Want more information?
 Call us with questions or fill out the form below to request more information on any of our services!
 Request Info

 - Home Care | Nemaha County Community Health Services